evkx/evkx.github.io/content/guides/understandingrange/_index.md

 ### Range indicator based on rated range and SOC

-This type of range indicator base the numbers based on the rated range and the battery's state of charge.
+This type of range indicator bases the range on the rated range and the battery's state of charge.
 If the rated range is 300 miles, and you have a 50% state of charge, the car will indicate a range of 150 miles.

 It does not consider driving history or environment.
 The car will show the same range in winter and summer.